aredondocharro/S2.02.MySQL_Queries/README.md

 9.  -- Shows the number of subjects taught by each professor (includes professors who don't teach any subjects).
 10. -- Retrieves the information of the youngest student.
 11. -- Lists professors who are associated with a department but do not teach any subjects.
+12. -- Returns a list with the first surname, middle surname, and first name of all students.
+The list must be sorted alphabetically from lowest to highest by first surname, middle surname, and first name.
+13. -- Finds the first and both surnames of students who have not registered their phone number in the database.
+14. -- Returns a list of students born in 1999.
+15. -- Returns a list of teachers who have not registered their phone number in the database and whose NIF ends in K.
+16. -- Returns a list of courses taught in the first semester, in the third year of the degree with the identifier 7.
+17. -- Returns a list of teachers along with the name of the department to which they are associated.
+The list must return four columns: first surname, middle surname, first name, and department name.
+The result will be sorted alphabetically from lowest to highest by last name and first name.
+18. --Returns a list of course names, start year, and end year of the academic year for the student with NIF 26902806M.
+19. --Returns a list of all departments with professors teaching a course in the Bachelor's Degree in Computer Engineering (2015 Curriculum).
+20. --Returns a list of all students enrolled in a course during the 2018/2019 academic year.

 ## 🗄️ Database Management